Dave Pigram is a designer, educator and researcher who has relocated to Sydney after living and working in New York for many years.

 The last design experiment is the most elaborate, demonstrating a pavillion structure which incorporates all areas of development.
 The successful execution of this design experiment allows us to conclude that the building system in its current state of development is ready to be tested in a scale larger than the typical research pavilion.

-Maxwell, IJ & Pigram, DA 2014, 'Gaudi's Puffy Jacket: A Method for the Implementation of Fabric Slump Casting in the Construction of Thin-Wall Funicular Vault Structures', Proceedings of Advances in Architectural Geometry 2014, Advances in Architectural Geometry Conference, Springer Verlag, London, pp. 61-77.View/Download from: UTS OPUS or Publisher's site
+Maxwell, IJ & Pigram, DA 2014, 'Gaudi's Puffy Jacket: A Method for the Implementation of Fabric Slump Casting in the Construction of Thin-Wall Funicular Vault Structures', Proceedings of Advances in Architectural Geometry 2014, Advances in Architectural Geometry Conference, Springer Verlag, London, pp. 61-77.View/Download from: Publisher's site

 This paper describes a method for the production of thin-wall funicular (compression-only) structures from unique double-curved concrete components via a novel slump casting technique.
 The technique deploys fabric formwork within simple two-dimensionally cut frames to enable the efficient production of the unique parts necessary to tessellate form-found funicular geometries.
 Through the realisation of a high-tech / low-tech ecology of production, the paper seeks the reestablishment of generative pathways between each domain in the design-to-production cycle: architecture, engineering and fabrication.
 The method and resulting case study pavilions are situated within the historical trajectory of architectural form finding, specifically, the realisation of masonry vault structures.